|Bill Bloom (#47321231)|

 |Bio and Links|

-I am continuing the family tree research that my father started - he did a great job of researching and gathering quite a bit of information, and I regret not paying more attention to his work.
-I track the tree using Legacy and our Find A Grave memorials.
-I'm located in Morton, Delaware County, PA.|
+I am continuing the extensive family tree research that my father started.
+I track the tree using Legacy software and am located in Morton, Delaware County, PA.|

 Tips for good photos: